zbendhiba/zbendhiba.github.io/_posts/2023-09-20-beyond-rest-and-crud.md

 The recording is already available.
 <iframe src="https://www.youtube.com/embed/4tjrCP27aHU" width="560" height="315" frameborder="0"> </iframe>

-You can access the presentation slides and code[here](/talk/eip-microservices/).
+You can access the presentation slides and code [here](/talk/eip-microservices/).

 If you have any questions or feedback, please feel free to reach out.